acantril/learn-cantrill-io-labs/aws-simple-site2site-vpn/02_LABINSTRUCTIONS/STAGE3.md

 Check `Enable` for `awsVGW`, then click `Save`
 Click `Routes` again and notice how a route for the onprem network `192.168.8.0/21` has been added via route propegation.

+# Onprem Side Routing

+Because we're using a VGW ... we have two options, either adding routes manually or enabling route propegation so that any VGW learned routes will be added to the route table automatically - this is the option we will use for this mini project.

+Go to the `VPC` console, under `Virtual private cloud` click `Route Tables`.
+Select the `rt-onprem-private` route table.
+Click `Routes` then `Edit Routes`
+Click `Add Route`
+Enter `10.16.0.0/16` in the destination box.
+In the target box, select `Network Interface` then select `onpremRouter Private ENI`
+Click `Save Changes`

 # AWS Side Security Groups

 Go to the `VPC` console, under `security` click `Security Groups`.